Iglesia Parroquial de la Santísima Trinidad

 Restaurante Plaza Mayor

-The best government-run place courtesy of its on-again/off-again lunchtime buffet, which, for around CUC$10, ought to fill you up until...
+Trinidad's best government-run restaurant courtesy of its on-again/off-again lunchtime buffet, which ought to fill you up until...

 Iglesia Parroquial de la Santísima Trinidad information